bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2025-06-02-books-badgers-and-big-numbers.md

   TBD
 ---

 Up until April 2023 we were lucky enough to have a pretty special second hand book shop up the road, next to the local café[^1].
-While it was there my mid morning coffee runs usually involved having a browse and picking up whatever seemed interesting.
+While it was there my mid morning coffee runs usually involved having a browse and I often picked something.
 So, yes, during this time our book collection grew a bit.

 <ul class="list-none grid grid-cols-2 grid-rows-2 gap-3">
   <li>